New armed forces rules affects sailors suffering from 'sleep terrors'. It means they will get dismissed and banned from signing up.

 But, the Royal Navy views sleepwalking beyond the age of 13 as a permanent medical disqualification.
 Policy updates to that effect are currently getting clearance for publication."

 No specific details came out on how the five sailors got dismissed for sleepwalking.
 But, the Ministry of Defence added further information.

 They said the permanent disqualifying nature of sleep terrors will get reflected in the pending policy update.

-Freedom of Information reports revealed further results on the issue.
+The Freedom of Information (FOI) reports revealed further results.

 Since 2011, twelve service personnel got rated as having a 'sleep-related disorder'.
 In this case, it provides them with 'Medically Limited Deployability' (MLD).

 The Royal Navy website has further information.
 It has details for anyone marked as having a Medically Limited Deployability.
 The condition requires a risk assessment to get carried out for each specific deployment.

 Articles of Workplace and Benefits: Hot off the press workplace news articles from A to Z.

 Gender Stereotypes Advertising Rules: Ban on certain gender stereotypes in British adverts.

 MoD Relaxes Haircut Rules: Ministry of Defence has softened their approach on body hair.